 Any monitoring effort is worthwhile, even if you only have time to inspect one tree.
 If you have limited time, focus your efforts around streams and water bodies where birds are more likely to land and spread the insect.
 Anecdotally this is where infestations seem more likely to start, and also there are often low branches along shorelines that are easier to inspect.

 When walking through the stand watch the ground for fallen twigs or branches and inspect them; HWA often starts high in the canopy, so fallen twigs are a valuable opportunity to see what’s happening above you.

+We’ve produced a handout which you may download as a pdf.
+Paper copies are available on request.
 If you’re watching for HWA, even on just a few trees, please let us know (email@example.com).

 In larger stands if you’re feeling serious you can use the sampling methodology from the US Forest Service to randomly distribute your efforts.
 Inspect multiple trees at different locations, since infestations are initially patchy.
 As a guideline, in mid-sized stands sampling 100 trees gives you a good probability of detecting HWA even at light infestation levels, and 10-20 trees would be needed to detect moderate infestations.
 But if 500 people each inspect one tree, across a wide geographic range, it is likely to be better than one person inspecting 100 trees (and ideally, all of the above!) – so whatever you can find time to do will help.